jaimefps/super-container-experiments/README.md

 export default connect(mapStateToProps, matchDispatchToProps)(App);
 ```

 The "container" code is responsible for giving a component access to the Store state.

-This is where the `react-redux` node module comes into play: giving us access to the `connect()` function seen at the bottom, where the component is connected to the Store.

 The container is then responsible for three main things:
   * mapStateToProps: list the part of the Store state we want to access in the component.